Click to Skip Ahead

 Health & Care

 Hip dysplasia is a common problem in Pitbulls, just as it is in Presa Canarios.
-This breed is also prone to heart complaints as well as hypothyroidism and allergies are common.
-Weekly brushing should be ample to keep the coating looking good.
-Brush teeth at least three times a week, ensure nails are kept trimmed, check inside the ears when you are brushing the coat, and look for signs of reddening and swelling.
+This breed is also prone to heart complaints, and hypothyroidism and allergies are common.
+Weekly brushing should be ample to keep the coat looking good.
+Brush their teeth at least three times a week, ensure their nails are kept trimmed, check inside their ears when you are brushing the coat, and look for signs of reddening and swelling.

 Suitable For:

-Families and owners that want a loyal dog, and that can provide lots of socialization, training, and exercise.
+This dog is best for families and owners that want a loyal dog and that can provide lots of socialization, training, and exercise.

 Which Breed Is Right for You?